nonchalantkettle/SpeechDoctor/README.md

 # Speech Doctor

-> Analyze and improve your speech and writing
+> Analyzer for text and speech

 ## Team